Atlanta will host Copa America opening match

 “I think it’s going to be one of the most important soccer matches in the world next year,” Atlanta United President Garth Lagerwey said.
 “I just think what better advertisement for our team and our sport than to have the best teams in the world in our building playing for meaningful stakes.

-“The U.S. and Mexico and Canada have already qualified for the World Cup 2026 This is the most important tournament they will play at any point in preparation for that.
-And so the United States, now in our backyard, this becomes a really, really exciting tournament that I think will have global impact.
-And, again, it’s emblematic of how we want to drive our business going forward.”
+“The U.S. and Mexico and Canada have already qualified for the World Cup 2026.
+This is the most important tournament they will play at any point in preparation for that.
+And so the United States, now in our backyard, this becomes a really, really exciting tournament that I think will have global impact.”

 Atlanta has already hosted several international soccer matches, including the semifinals of the Gold Cup in 2015 at the Georgia Dome.
 Mexico has played in the city 10 times against various opponents.